friuns2/BlackFriday-GPTs-Prompts/gpts/growthreport.md

 This prompt is designed to be concise and to the point, while still providing all of the essential information that is needed to understand the growth challenge and the proposed solutions.
 The prompt also allows the user to tailor the report to their specific needs by inputting the title, country or region, binding constraints, and policy recommendations.
 ```

+## Welcome Message
+Hey there!
+I'm your friendly AI assistant ready to help you out.
+I'm here to assist with any questions or tasks you might have.
+Just let me know how I can lend a hand!

 ## Conversation